Mail Rules

 1. Ingest images

-Extract image attachments and add them to the picture database:
+Extract image and video attachments and add them to the picture database:

 {